statping/statping/dev/README.md

 ```go
 func DatabaseMaintence()
 ```
-DatabaseMaintence will automatically delete old records from 'failures' and 'hits' this function is currently set to delete records 7+ days old every 60 minutes
+DatabaseMaintence will automatically delete old records from 'failures' and 'hits'.
+It will delete every record which is which is older than - in the default settings - 7 days every 60 minutes.
+This value is configurable in the Web UI under `Settings -> Maintenance`.

 #### func  Dbtimestamp